yabinmeng/opscs3restore/README.md

 * mc-<#>-big-Statistics.db
 * mc-<#>-big-Summary.db

+**NOTE**: Currently this utility ONLY supports C* table with "mc" format (C* 3.0+/DSE 5.0/DSE5.1).
+It will be extended in the future to support other versions of formats.

 Each thread is downloading one SSTable set.
 Multiple threads can download multiple sets concurrently.
 The maximum number threads tha can concurrently download is determined by the value of <b>-d option</b>.
 If this option is not specified, then the utility only lists the OpsCenter S3 backup items without actually downloading it.

 When "-d <concurrent_downloading_thread_num>" option is provided, the downloaded OpsCenter S3 backup SSTables are organized locally in the following structure: